bhargav-parashar/priority-queue/README.md

 A Priority Queue is a special type of queue where elements are dequeued based on their priority rather than their order of arrival.
 Each element in a priority queue has an associated priority, and elements with higher priority are served before those with lower priority.
-If two elements have the same priority, they follow a defined ordering rule (e.g., FIFO).

 Key Characteristics:
 Implemented using heaps (usually a binary heap for efficiency).